 - At least five years of technical work experience ideally through employment that demonstrates quantitative skills

-- Personal experience related to data mining, database administration, coding, hacking, programming, mathematics, or statistics
+- Hands-on experience related to data mining, database administration, programming, mathematics, or statistics

 - Strong communication skills